 Spottsville is a tiny town located in the state of Kentucky.
 With a population of 274 people and just one neighborhood, Spottsville is the 364th largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, Spottsville is generally considered to be a blue-collar town.
-68.75% of the Spottsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Spottsville is a blue-collar town, with 68.75% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Spottsville is a town of construction workers and builders, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Spottsville who work in maintenance occupations (31.25%), office and administrative support (0.00%), and sales jobs (0.00%).

 The overall crime rate in Spottsville is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.